j-hannes/elm-tutorial/readme.md

 That's enough content for now, we can extend this later once the environment is set up.

+_Note: If you don't have syntax highlighing for Elm, now would be a good time to install the according package.
+There are packages for Sublime, Atom, Vim etc. available._

 ### 1.4 Compiling the elm program

 Elm code is transpiled into JavaScript code.
 Let's do this with